dwmkerr/puzlog/README.md

 Items with a `!` could be applied to the ChatGPT diagrams extension.

+- [x] feat: rating component, rating in data model
+- [x] feat: notes field
+- [ ] feat: move logic from content to background - note that we get a promise failure if we try and change values from the puzlog page - does it expect a content script running?
+- [ ] feat: simple on-page timer/start/stop
+- [ ] bug: timer state seems to be lost when changing tabs
+- [ ] feat: timer stop on change tab
+- [ ] bug: doesn't work across multiple tabs
+- [ ] feat: in progress icon for puzlog page
 - [x] feat: finished status and icon
 - [x] feat: cheated clues
 - [x] bug: cannot sort or filter by 'title'
-- [ ] feat: timer stop on change tab
-- [ ] bug: doesn't work across multiple tabs
-- [ ] feat: in progress icon for puzlog page
-- [ ] bug: timer state seems to be lost when changing tabs
+- [x] feat: sort by date started
 - [x] bug(!): it seems all scripts are executed twice (loaded twice, even with `{ once: true }` in DOM Content Loaded
 - [ ] check: see if a basic status indicator in the tab icon would be possible
-- [ ] feat: simple on-page timer/start/stop
 - [ ] epic: finish xword
 - [ ] epic: export json
 - [ ] epic: save to cloud

 - [ ] build(!): consider webpack dev server to serve sample page in local dev mode
 - [ ] build(!): Create script to open a new chrome window, with the appropriate command line flags to load the dist unpacked

+- [ ] refactor: create a 'puzzleId' based on a number rather than a URL - easier for links etc, however hold off on this as it might make sharing harder
+- [ ] highlight selected

+**Cleanup**

+- [ ] style of icon, header of column should be separate or indented
+- [ ] width of crossword title column

 **Later**